 - Guthrie’s Tavern (Ballpark.
 A serious beer bar that definitively is not a sports bar.
 Caters to neighbors rather than Cub fans.
 I like it to escape the bro vibe for a bit.
-Owners sold during the COVID crisis and it hasn’t re-opened, so we’ll see.
-If it changes radically, I’ll make my third entrant The Cubby Bear for tourists since it’s stupid fun, and Yak-zies for locals since they offer a more “classic” feel in an ever-changing neighborhood).
+Old owners sold during the COVID crisis and I haven’t been back since.
+If the vibe changes radically, I’ll make my third entrant The Cubby Bear for tourists since it’s stupid fun, and Yak-zies for locals since they offer a more “classic” feel in an ever-changing neighborhood).

 One bar in the area worth hitting: